Skip to main content

 EPA and Lawrence Berkeley National Laboratory completed over 600,000 new analysis runs which confirmed the prior energy analysis and actually showed improved payback periods.
 As a result, EPA is maintaining the proposed prescriptive window criteria, and only making small changes to the northern equivalent energy performance levels as well as combining the sliding and swinging glass door criteria.

-Implementation will begin one year after completion, likely in September 2023.
+Implementation began one year after completion, in October 2023.
 Version 7.0 will significantly decrease U-values which will push triple glazing and 4th surface low-e in the north and north-central climate zones, and the latest generation triple silver low-e in the south and south-central climate zones to meet lower SHGC criteria.

 For more information, read “What companies should know as they prepare for the October implementation of Energy Star Version 7.0.”

 While current building codes do not require security glazing in schools, a growing number of school districts nationwide are looking to meet voluntary security glazing standards to provide additional protection for their buildings.
 NGA is participating in a multi-industry effort with the National Fire Protection Association, ASTM International and ICC to provide guidance in this effort.
-In addition, NGA presented this topic as part of its Thirsty Thursday webinar series and published a glass technical paper on school security in February 2021.
+In addition, NGA presented this topic as part of its Thirsty Thursday webinar series and published a glass technical paper on school security in February 2021, with updates in August 2024.
 NGA’s school security task group drafted a consensus-based, repeatable test standard, published as ASTM F3561-22 Standard Test Method for Forced-Entry-Resistance of Fenestration Systems After Simulated Active Shooter Attack

 ASTM GLASS AND GLAZING STANDARDS FOR THE BUILDING INDUSTRY